viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 - Follow the instructions on [Configure Complex Kinematic Chains](/internals/kinematic-chain-config/) to write a file detailing the geometry of your arm.
   - Use the [Spatial Vector Algebra (SVA)](/internals/kinematic-chain-config/#kinematic-parameters) kinematic parameter type.
   - Define the parameters in a </file>.json</file> file.
-  - Following the Frame System's guide to [Configure a Reference Frame](/services/frame-system/frame-config/) when working out the relative [orientation](/internals/orientation-vector/) of the `"links"` on your arm.
+  - Follow the Frame System's guide to [Configure a Reference Frame](/services/frame-system/frame-config/) when working out the relative [orientation](/internals/orientation-vector/) of the `"links"` on your arm.
 - View examples of the SVA and JSON format in Viam's built-in arm drivers on [GitHub](https://github.com/viamrobotics/rdk/blob/main/components/arm).

 Create a new directory.